agateau/pixelwheels/docs/translations.md

 So you want to translate Pixel Wheels to a new language?
 Awesome!
 Read on.

-The simplest way is to the [Weblate](https://toolate.othing.xyz/projects/pixel-wheels/).
+The simplest way is to use [Toolate](https://toolate.othing.xyz/projects/pixel-wheels/), a web-based translation tool.

 <a href="https://toolate.othing.xyz/projects/pixel-wheels/">
 <img alt="Translation status" src="https://toolate.othing.xyz/widget/pixel-wheels/multi-auto.svg"/>